p0dalirius/sagemathdocker/README.md

 ## Example

-When you are in need of sagemath in a folder, simply type ``, and you will get into the container:
+When you are in need of sagemath in a folder, simply type `sagemath-docker`, and you will get into the container:

 ![](./.github/example.png)